For many people, it definitely pays to take out income protection insurance and protect their salary.

 Only pay for what you need.

 The more comprehensive the cover, the more you’ll need to pay – so make sure you don’t end up over-insuring yourself.
-You don’t want to end up paying to cover a higher level of income than you’d ever earn anyway (especially if you’re self-employed).
+You don’t want to end up paying to cover a higher level of income than you’d ever earn anyway.

 There are exclusions to most Income Protection Insurance cover (such as misuse of alcohol, drugs and pre-existing medical conditions).

-Our income protection insurance comparison service, powered by Seopo, is the place to go to find yourself the right policy.
+Our income protection insurance comparison service, powered by Seopo, is the place to find yourself the right policy.

-Finding out whether you need income protection insurance (and if so, what kind) could be crucial to you and your family’s future quality of life – not to mention your future peace of mind.
+Finding out whether you need income protection insurance could be crucial to you and your family’s future quality of life.